paul-bargerstock/CodeMash-SessionSelector-2019/README.md

 To get started:

+-npm install from root directory

--npm install from the root, and /client directory
+-npm install from root/client directory

--npm start from /client directory
+-npm start from root/client directory